Kenneth Campbell (VC): Legacy

 At a small ceremony in his home town of Saltcoats in Ayrshire on 6 April 2000, the 59th anniversary of Campbell's death at Brest, a memorial plaque and bench were unveiled by his sister-in-law, and his 90-year-old brother handed over his VC to the safekeeping of the commanding officer of the present-day No. 22 Squadron.

 The RAF named their original Vickers VC10 aircraft after Victoria Cross holders.
 XR808 is named after Kenneth Campbell.

-A memorial to him stands in his old school, Sedbergh, commemorating his brave deeds.
+A memorial to him stands in his old school, Sedbergh in Cumbria, commemorating his brave deeds.

 A room is named after him at the town headquarters of Cambridge University Air Squadron.
 At RAF Wittering, the RAF base used for flying training by CUAS, the Campbell Building is named after him, which hosts the CUAS and London University Air Squadron offices.